aigeon-ai/property-report/README.md

 ## Project Description

-Aigeon AI Property Report is a Python-based server application designed to fetch detailed property reports using specific address and owner information.
-The application leverages the FastMCP framework to provide a streamlined and efficient mechanism for retrieving property data from external APIs.
+The `aigeon-ai.property-report` is a Python-based server application designed to interact with a property records search API.
+It provides functionality to retrieve detailed property reports based on address and optional owner information.
+This application leverages the FastMCP framework to facilitate communication with external APIs, ensuring secure and efficient data retrieval.

 ## Features Overview

-- **Property Report Retrieval**: The core functionality of this application is to obtain comprehensive property reports based on user-provided address details and optional owner information.
+- **Property Report Retrieval**: Fetch comprehensive property reports using address details and optional owner information.
-- **OAuth2 Authentication**: Secure token-based authentication is implemented to access the external API services.
+- **OAuth Authentication**: Secure API access using OAuth token-based authentication.
-- **RapidAPI Integration**: Utilizes the RapidAPI platform to interface with the property report service.
-- **Efficient Token Management**: Implements a caching mechanism to store and manage authentication tokens, minimizing unnecessary API calls.
+- **FastMCP Integration**: Utilizes the FastMCP framework for streamlined server operations and API interactions.
+- **JSON Payload Handling**: Constructs and sends JSON payloads for API requests, ensuring proper data formatting.

 ## Main Features and Functionality

-1. **Get Property Report**: The primary function `GetReport` allows users to fetch property reports by providing the street address, city, state, postal code, and optionally, the property owner's first and last names.
-2. **Authentication Handling**: The application manages OAuth2 token generation and renewal, ensuring secure and efficient access to the property report API.
-3. **Data Serialization**: Input data is serialized into JSON format for compatibility with the API requirements.
-4. **Error Handling**: Basic error handling is implemented to manage unsuccessful API responses gracefully.
+1. **Get Property Report**: The core functionality of the application is to retrieve property reports based on provided address and owner details.
+This is achieved through a well-defined function that communicates with an external API.

+2. **Token Management**: The application implements a mechanism to manage OAuth tokens, ensuring that API requests are authenticated and tokens are refreshed as needed.

+3. **API Communication**: Utilizes HTTP connections to send requests and receive responses from the property report API, handling JSON data for both requests and responses.

 ## Main Functions Description

 ### `GetReport`

-- **Purpose**: Fetches a detailed property report based on the provided address and optional owner information.
-- **Parameters**:
+This function is the primary tool for fetching property reports.
+It requires specific parameters to be provided:

-  - `Addr1` (str): Street address of the property.
+- **Addr1**: (str) The street address of the property.
-  - `City` (str): City where the property is located.
+- **City**: (str) The city where the property is located.
-  - `StateProv` (str): State abbreviation (e.g., CA for California).
+- **StateProv**: (str) The two-letter state code (e.g., CA for California) of the property.
-  - `PostalCode` (str): Zip code of the property.
+- **PostalCode**: (str) The zip code of the property.
-  - `FirstName` (Union[str, None], optional): First name of the property owner.
+- **FirstName**: (Optional[str]) The first name of the property owner.
-  - `LastName` (Union[str, None], optional): Last name of the property owner.
+- **LastName**: (Optional[str]) The last name of the property owner.

-- **Returns**: A JSON string containing the property report data if the request is successful; otherwise, an empty dictionary.
-- **Implementation Details**:
+#### Functionality

-  - Checks if the current authentication token is valid; if not, it requests a new token using client credentials.
+- **Token Verification and Refresh**: Checks if the current OAuth token is valid or needs to be refreshed.
+If expired, it requests a new token using client credentials.
-  - Constructs a JSON payload with the provided parameters and sends a POST request to the property report API.
+- **API Request Construction**: Constructs a JSON payload with the provided address and owner information.
+- **API Request Execution**: Sends the constructed request to the property report API and processes the response.
-  - Handles the API response, decoding the data if the request is successful.
+- **Response Handling**: Returns the property report data if the request is successful, or an empty dictionary if an error occurs.

-This application is designed to be run as a standalone server, utilizing the FastMCP framework to handle communication and processing tasks efficiently.
-The integration with external APIs is abstracted to provide a seamless experience for users seeking property information.
+This function is integral to the application, enabling users to obtain detailed property information efficiently and securely.